-Centre Name Linwood Villa Linwood Village
+Centre Name Linwood Village

 Reference 32J

-Territorial Authority Christchurch C Christchurch City
+Territorial Authority Christchurch City

 Centre Type Commercial

 Total Centre Area 1.7 ha

-Vacant Land 0.18 ha 0.18 ha
+Vacant Land 0.18 ha

 - Designated

-Non-Feasible Undeveloped Land and Reason - Non-commercial activity consented and high probability of implementation
+Non-Feasible Undeveloped Land and Reason Non-commercial activity consented and high probability of implementation

-- Did not meet criteria for feasibility (as discussed below) Did not meet criteria for feasibility (as discussed below)
+Reason - - Did not meet criteria for feasibility (as discussed below)

 Feasible Vacant Land 0.18 ha

-Zones / Overlays Commercial Core Identified as a "Neighbourhood Centre" Key Pedestrian Frontages on parts of Stanmore Road and Worcester Street Flood Management Area (FMA) - partial Liquefaction Management Area (LMA) Current Key Activities Supermarket Food and beverage outlets Shops Near Linwood Community Arts Centre ------------------ -- --------------------------- --
+Zones / Overlays Commercial Core Identified as a "Neighbourhood Centre" Key Pedestrian Frontages on parts of Stanmore Road and Worcester Street Flood Management Area (FMA) - partial Liquefaction Management Area (LMA) Current Key Activities Supermarket Food and beverage outlets Shops Near Linwood Community Arts Centre --------------------- -- --------------------------- --

 2017 retail and

 office rental

 rates as a

 percentage of

 the average for

 Neighbourhood

-CentresRetail average: 78%0ffice average for
+CentresRetail average: 78%Obtained a

-Neighbourhood

-CentresOffice average: 78%

-Obtained a Consent in the Last Five Years RMA/2017/911 land use consent for a mixed-use building at 378 Worcester Street
+Consent in the

+Last Five YearsRMA/2017/911 land use

+consent for a mixed-use

+building at 378 Worcester Street0ffice high: 83%Office high: 83%Obtained a

+Consent in the

+Last Five YearsRMA/2016/950 subdivision

-RMA/2016/950 subdivision consent for 372 Worcester Street
+consent for 372 Worcester

+Street

-Criteria Comment Score (Out of 4) Weighted Score Accessibility to the The centre fronts onto collector roads at Gloucester Street and Stanmore Road but has reasonably good access to the arterial road network via Hereford Street a block to the south.
-Transport Network The centre is serviced by one low frequency bus route.
-4 12 Once constructed a major cycle route will pass through the centre along Worcester Street.
-Land Assembly There are several vacant sites in the centre which are large enough to accommodate a range of activities permitted by the zone rules.
+Criteria Comment Score (out of 4) Weighted Score Accessibility to the Transport Network The centre fronts onto collector roads at Gloucester Street and Stanmore Road but has reasonably good access to the arterial road network via Hereford Street a block to the south.
+The centre is serviced by one low frequency bus route.
+Once constructed a major cycle route will pass through the centre along Worcester Street.
+4 12 Land Assembly There are several vacant sites in the centre which are large enough to accommodate a range of activities permitted by the zone rules.
 4 12 Land Remediation Requirements The vacant sites in the centre are not known HAIL sites.
 4 8 Location-specific Private Infrastructure Requirements None known.
-4 8 Natural Hazards Constraints The whole of the centre is in an LMA.
+4 8 Natural Hazards Constraints The whole of the centre is in a LMA.
 Specific foundation designs are required on some adjacent sites.
 A 2016 geotechnical investigation for a subdivision on one site concluded the site was consistent with TC2-type land.
-6 Planning Constraints Within the Commercial Core zone, there is a maximum tenancy size of 500m 2 GLFA for commercial activities other than supermarkets or department stores.
+2 6 Planning Constraints Within the Commercial Core zone, there is a maximum tenancy size of 500m 2 GLFA for commercial activities other than supermarkets or department stores.
 There is also a maximum tenancy size of 500m 2 GLFA for office developments.
-Urban design assessments are required for any new building over 1,000m 2 GLFA 3 12 Proximity to Residential Areas (customer base/workforce) The centre is in an established residential neighbourhood zoned for medium density housing.
-Based on the 2013 census, the number of residents within a walkable catchment of the centre is 197% of the average for Neighbourhood Centres.
-The mean household income within that catchment is 68.7% of the average for Neighbourhood Centres.
-4 16 Visibility The vacant sites have good visibility but front onto collector and local roads giving them a lower profile than comparable neighbourhood centres in other parts of the district.
+Urban design assessments are required for any new building over 1,000m 2 GLFA 3 12 Proximity to Residential Areas (customer base/workforce) omer Based on the 2013 census, the number of residents within a 16 Visibility The vacant sites have good visibility but front onto collector and local roads giving them a lower profile than comparable neighbourhood centres in other parts of the district.
 9 Other Development Constraints Comparatively low rental rates may reduce the feasibility of development.
-3 6
+3 6 TOTAL WEIGHTED SCORE